 - A. Uses designated in this chapter as conditional uses may be permitted, enlarged, or otherwise altered upon authorization by the planning commission, or denied by the planning commission.
-This will be done in accordance with the Type III procedural requirements in Article II, the comprehensive plan, standards for the district, standards in Chapters 17.70 through and 17.60, additional zoning provisions, and other city ordinance requirements.
+This will be done in accordance with the Type III procedural requirements in Article II, the comprehensive plan, standards for the district, standards in Chapters 17.60 through 17.84 and Chapters 17.104 through 17.116, additional zoning provisions, and other city ordinance requirements.
 The burden is upon the applicant to demonstrate that these requirements can be met. - B. In permitting a conditional use or the modification of an existing conditional use that involves a housing type (e.g., multifamily, manufactured dwelling park, manufactured dwelling subdivision), the planning commission may impose, in addition to those standards and requirements expressly specified for that use, other conditions which it considers necessary to protect the best interests of surrounding property or the city as a whole.
 These additional conditions are as follows: - 1.
 Increasing the required lot size or dimensions; - 2.
 Reducing the required height and size of buildings; - 3.
 Controlling the location and number of vehicle access points; - 4.
 Increasing the required off-street parking spaces;